How do you choose between nearly identical Heaters?

-Below is a list of the best swimming pool heaters available on the market.
+Below is a list of the best swimming heaters available on the market.
 There are various features which make each one uniquely great.
 Some are more affordable while others are of better quality.
-We’ve provided you with enough information about these pool heaters to help you make the best choice.
+We’ve provided you with enough information about these heaters to help you make the best choice.

 Best Overall Heater

 The Hayward H400FDN is the perfect heater for a big pool.
 It’s heating power goes up to 400,000 BTUs, which should be more than enough to heat any standard residential sized pool.
 The H400FDN design is like other Hayward product designs.
 This allows you to easily replace an older Hayward product that you may have already.
 Compatibility won’t be an issue.

 The H400FDN produces few emissions and runs quite efficiently.
 Even though you’ll see an increase in your heating bill, it won’t be as much as it would be with other types of heating systems.
 Its digital panels can easily be used to quickly adjust settings, including the temperature settings of the pool water.

 After the installation, you have 60 days to register in order to get the warranty